 The campaign was more than just Clinton, Robbie Mook, and John Podesta.
 It was Debbie Wasserman-Schultz, Donna Brazile, the Democratic Leadership Council, and the wider body of centrist Democratic politicians who built their careers on shallow platitudes—betraying the progressivism that had long been the focal point of the Democratic Party.

 The establishment needed a safe candidate—not for the purpose of electability—but for self-preservation.
 Such a candidate was not merely desired, but deserved.
-The DNC establishment felt entitled to a candidate that would put the needs of the party over those of the public, a candidate engineered to secure not progress, but power.
+The DNC establishment felt entitled to a candidate that would put the needs of the party over those of the public, a candidate engineered to secure power not progress.

 Brazile, in her hypocrisy, betrays this crucial point.
 She somberly describes the “anemic” atmosphere of the Clinton campaign which she claims wreaked of “the odor of failure.”
 Despite this internal malaise and the lukewarm public reaction to Clinton’s campaign, Brazile’s public advocacy for Clinton remained impassioned while her faith in Clinton’s success was unwavering.